 At Tawang all shops closes by 7pm and they open very early in the morning.

 Day 5, 3rd October, 2017

 On the 5th day of our trip we packed our bags early morning, had some tea and checked out of the hotel at 7.30am.
 On way back we visited the 28ft Buddha Statue which was exactly at the back of our hotel, its huge and the statue is seen all over Tawang if it is not hidden by clouds.

-We reached Dirang towan at 2pm and it was another one hour drive to reach our main spot.
+We reached Dirang town at 2 pm and it was another one hour drive to reach our main spot.
 Our next destination was the Sangti Valley in Dirang in Arunachal Pradesh, here are some pictures of the beautiful Sangti Valley.
 We stayed overnight.

-We had our breakfast and started for our journey to Guwahati at 10am.
+We had our breakfast and started for our journey to Guwahati at 10 am.
 At Dirang market we did some shopping.
 I shall do a haul post very soon.
 After crossing Dirang next we reached Bomdila.
 From Bomdila to reach Guwahati we did not take the earlier route as we heard the road was not yet ready and there were blockades here and there so instead we took the route via Rupa and the one that enters Assam in Mazbat, next you will cross Orang in Udalguri district of Assam.
-We home at around 8pm.
+We home around 8 pm.
 But this was shorter than the one we took while going via Bhalukpung in Arunachal Pradesh.
 But this route is also very dangerous at some places, we crossed a waterfall which was flowing along the narrow road, we were lucky that the flow of water not that strong.
 And there are lots of shooting stones area which you need to cross.
 So driving needs to be very careful.
-Also we did not find any petrol pump in that route so its advisable to fuel your vehicle in Bomdila.
+Also, we did not find any petrol pump on that route so its advisable to fuel your vehicle in Bomdila.